-Next to heel pain this is the second most common concern I see come through the clinic and I must say 50% of the time it is NOT a BUNION, YAY!……so what is it?
+Next to heel pain this is the second most common concern I see come through the clinic and so let’s explore what a bunion is and sometimes when it’s something else.

 NOW think about what would happen if the barrow was not a rigid, stiff lever and was made of elastic bands…what would happen?
 As you lift the handle the barrow would give way and take an INCREDIBLE amount more of force to lift of the ground and propel forward.
 It would make for a great circus joke with the clowns but not for a good lever to propel the foot and body forward.

 So a bunion simply DESTROYS the function of this joint.
 What happens is when the big toe is not pointing straight ahead, but moves closer towards the other toes, the locking mechanism fails and the foot does not become a rigid lever.

 This affects approximately 30% of the population, more predominately in females.
 The true cause is not well defined by science so a thorough assessment is important.
 Surgery is always an option but it should be your LAST option as many long term outcomes are not successful – let your Podiatrist guide you to the best treatment for your symptoms.